NyxTheDark/OIBSIP_domain_taskno_4_5_6/OIBSIP_domain_taskno_4/README.md

 ## Overview

-This repository contains a comprehensive research report on common network security threats, created as part of OASIS InfoByte internship (Domain Task #4).
-The report examines various types of network security threats, their impacts, and mitigation strategies.
+This folder contains the detailed report on Network security threats and their prevention, while this file contais the summary of entire report with key giveaways.

 ## Repository Contents